prbc/farese/README.md

-## Reformed Baptist Directory
+## Farese

+This is a directory of Reformed Baptist churches, started by Johnny Farese.

-Current stable version at [reformedbaptistdirectory.com](http://reformedbaptistdirectory.com)
+Current stable version at [farese.com](http://farese.com).